 Then she moved onto our family history, looking for things that could be passed down.
 Luckily none of us knew anyone in our families with birth defects or chromosomal abnormalities.
 Other things they look for is cancer or heart attacks at a young age in your family (under age 50), and if cystic fibrosis is present in either family.
 This lets them know if they should be looking for anything specific during the test.
 So it's a good idea to ask your parents if they know anything about their family's health history before going to this appointment.

 For cystic fibrosis, the only way to test is by doing an amniocentesis, which we were not interested in.
-Cystic fibrosis isn't present in our family at all and we asked her the risks, it was like like a 1 in 25 chance for European decent.
-I'm half Chinese, and she said it's less for Asian decent, but she didn't know the number off hand, but guessed 1 in 50 chance.
+Cystic fibrosis isn't present in our family at all and we asked her the risks, it was like like a 1 in 25 chance for European descent.
+I'm half Chinese, and she said it's less for Asian descent, but she didn't know the number off hand but guessed 1 in 50 chance.
 The only way for cystic fibrosis to happen though would be if both parents were carriers of the disease.
-Basically we felt our chances were low and amniocentesis comes with the risk of miscarriage, so we didn't feel it was worth looking into.
+Basically, we felt our chances were low and amniocentesis comes with the risk of miscarriage, so we didn't feel it was worth looking into.

 After the talk, we finally moved into the ultrasound room!
 This was the part we were really excited about.
 Our room was really nice, there was a TV mounted on the wall so we could watch the ultrasound!
 The ultrasound tech had me lie down on your classic hospital bed and tuck a towel in my pants, around my bikini line to prevent my pants from getting the gel on them.
 I just had to lift my shirt up a bit and we were ready to go.